kwhite2/git/lessons.md

 Git is also used to track changes (_version control_ in Git parlance) in writing projects, especially when there are multiple authors working asynchronously.
 It can be an alternative to using track changes in Microsoft Word, or comments and edits in a Google Doc.

-#### Case Two: Coauthored Publications
+**Case Two: Coauthored Publications**

 Git and GitHub—together or independently—support multi-author publishing.
-Like we have done with the DHRI curriculum, you can have a shared project folder that multiple people are working from asynchronously, even on the same parts if they wanted, and then those different offshoots can be carefully folded back into the master project.
+Like we have done with the DHRI curriculum, you can have a shared project folder that multiple people are working from asynchronously, even on the same parts if they wanted, and then those different offshoots can be carefully folded back into the main project.
 This entails the process of creating _branches_ and _merging_.

 Git and GitHub also help with attribution by tracking individual contributions throughout.
 Additional branches could be created by a singular author as well, allowing the writer to explore different ways forward.
 The version control feature also allows authors to easily return to and compare older drafts or retrieve sections previoulsy discarded.